JCS-Computer-Science/server-side-scripting-wordle-template/README.md

 # Wordle Clone Server Assignment

 ## Objective:
-Build a server-side version of the popular Wordle game using Express.js, with game states tracked using cookies.
+Build a server-side version of the popular Wordle game using Express.js.

 ## Game State:
 Each session should have an associated game state object with: